 15.5 Notwithstanding rule 15.4, if the first 2 cards dealt to a Box with respect to which a Super Sevens Wager has been made are both sevens and the option to split them is taken, the Super Sevens Wager shall be paid immediately at either 50 to 1 in accordance with subparagraph (b) of rule 15.4, or 100 to 1 in accordance with subparagraph (c) of rule 15.4, whichever applies, and that wager shall be completed whether or not the next card dealt to the Box is a 7.

-15.6 Winning Super Sevens Wagers shall be paid, and losing Super Sevens Wagers collected, by the dealer as soon as a result has been rendered with respect to the wager.
-The dealer shall, in the case of a winning wager, pass to the player direct the original Super Sevens Wager plus the winnings.
+15.6 Winning Super Sevens Wagers shall be paid, and losing Super Sevens Wagers collected, by the Dealer as soon as a result has been rendered with respect to the wager.
+The Dealer shall, in the case of a winning wager, pass to the player direct the original Super Sevens Wager plus the Winnings.

 15.7 Notwithstanding the other provisions of these rules, if: